real2two/real2two/README.md

 ---

-Two inactive projects that I think were pretty good are:
+Two inactive projects that I think were pretty good (in the past) are:

 - Pterodactyl Discord bot (client api): https://www.mc-market.org/resources/16709/ (not on GitHub, Discord bot made with Node.JS.)
 - LittleChat: https://github.com/real2two/littlechat (Made with QB64, chat program that I can literally remake it to be 200x better now.)